unclechu/cpp-parser-experiment/README.md

 #### Clang support

-**WARNING!** Currently Clang fails to build this program.
-There are some problems with type deduction.
-This needs to be fixed.

 GCC is used by default.
 But you can use Clang instead by setting `use-clang` Nix argument to `true` like this: